Community Guidelines strike basics

 We understand that users make mistakes and don’t intend to violate our policies — that’s why strikes don’t last forever.
 Each strike will expire three months after it is issued.

-- Second strike: If your account receives two Community Guidelines strikes within a three-month period, you won’t be able to post new content to YouTube for two weeks.
-If there are no further issues, full privileges will be restored automatically after the two week period.
+- Second strike: If your account receives 2 Community Guidelines strikes within a three-month period, you won’t be able to post new content to YouTube for 2 weeks.
+If there are no further issues, full privileges will be restored automatically after the 2 week period.
 Each strike will remain on your account and expire separately three months after it was issued.

-- Third strike: If your account receives three Community Guidelines strikes within a three-month period, your account will be terminated.
+- Third strike: If your account receives 3 Community Guidelines strikes within a three-month period, your account will be terminated.

-If you believe that the content was removed without just cause, you can appeal the strike on your account.
+If you think your content didn’t violate YouTube’s Community Guidelines, you can appeal the strike on your account.